-Move a bit further to the city's western outskirts and you'll discover one of Texas’s largest Christmas celebrations at the SeaWorld San Antonio.
-Winter wonderland of millions of twinkling lights is a great place to visit with a family.
-You will meet Santa and Rudolph the Red-Nosed Reindeer, sing with carolers, enjoy Christmas shows and festive treats, and create incredible holiday memories.
+Move a bit further to the city's western outskirts and you'll discover one of Texas’s largest Christmas celebrations at SeaWorld San Antonio.
+This winter wonderland of millions of twinkling lights is a great place to visit with family.
+You'll meet Santa and Rudolph the Red-Nosed Reindeer, sing with carolers, enjoy Christmas shows and festive treats, and create incredible holiday memories.
 Admission: Christmas Traditions Tour $65 for kids and adults; Dinner with Santa and Mrs. Claus $34 for adults and $17 for kids ages 3–9.
 General admission ticket is $39.99.

 Lights Alive!
 Drive Thru (November 20, 2020–January 3, 2021)

 There's another captivating light show close to SeaWorld.
 Lights Alive! drive-thru is held near The National Shooting Complex, only 8 more miles (13 km) to the northwest.
 The musically synchronized display is 100% computer-controlled, making it the first of its kind throughout the state.
 You'll be riding to the tunes of Christmas classics as well as modern remixes.
 Park & Play Wonderland, at the end of the fascinating 1-mi course, amazes with a 50-foot (15-m) animated light show tree.
 Continue celebrating with Santa, try traditional festive foods, crafts, and more.
 The drive-thru is for cars only.
 Price: $35 per car ($30 when purchased online).
 Hours: 6–10 pm on Sunday–Thursday, and 6–11 pm on Friday & Saturday.